brian6484/CSKnowledge/Database/ACID .md

 For example, if email column of user has unique constraint and this particular transaction tries to violate this constraint, it should be rolled back with error.

 ## Isolation
-Each transaction should not be visible to other transactions that are concurrently running
+Each transaction should not be visible to other transactions that are concurrently running. it should not interfere with other transactions

 ## Durable
 Changes made in transaction should be persisted to db - even in system failure or power outage